frankk00/chrisw/README.rst

 4. Change the ``DEBUG`` in ``local_settings.py`` to ``False``

-5. Deploy it to server.
+5. Deploy the Chrisw to server.

 6. It works now.